19 Adventurous Things to do in Riviera Maya, Mexico

 It’s also home to the San Miguelito Archeological Site, which features several restored Mayan structures, including palaces, temples, and noble residences dating to the Post-Classic period.

-Access to the archeological site and museum is included in the admission fee (70 MXN pesos).
 Note that the museum is closed on Mondays.

 4. Go Beneath the Surface at Rio Secreto Park